 ESG and sustainability matters have always been common topics of discussion by the Board of Directors.
-Now, though, we have established a Sustainability Committee to ensure sustainability becomes firmly established as a core management tenet across the whole Funai Soken Consulting Group.
+In 2021, though, we established a Sustainability Committee as an advisory committee to the board to ensure sustainability becomes firmly established as a core management tenet across the whole Funai Soken Consulting Group.

-The Sustainability Committee sets sustainability targets, monitors progress, and evaluates outcomes.
-The committee typically meets three times a year to discuss sustainability challenges, monitor the group's sustainability performance, and prepare reports and recommendations for the Board of Directors.
+The Sustainability Committee has four members and is chaired by an outside director.
+It typically meets three times a year to set sustainability targets, monitor progress, and evaluate outcomes, and prepare reports and recommendations for the Board of Directors.

-In addition, an ESG Promotion Office has been created within the Funai Soken Holdings organization.
-The office has established four groups to oversee action across the whole Funai Soken Consulting Group in four specific areas: information security, our people, the environment, and business.
+In addition, a Sustainability Office has been created within the Funai Soken Holdings organization.
+The office has established four groups to oversee action across the whole Funai Soken Consulting Group in four specific areas: the environment (climate change), human capital (our people), information security, and business.
+The Sustainability Office meets monthly to monitor action progress across the whole Funai Soken Consulting Group and discuss future initiatives.

-Stakeholders and the community at large have a keen interest in sustainability, and the Funai Soken Consulting Group takes them seriously.
-The group has initiatives in place to tackle sustainability issues and lists those it considers as being highly material on its website.
+the Funai Soken Consulting Group has initiatives in place to tackle issues of keen interest to stakeholders and the community at large, and lists those it considers as being highly material on its website.
 These are subject to review as the landscape inside and outside the group evolves.

-Read more about the Funai Soken Consulting Group's high-materiality sustainability issues at https://hd.funaisoken.co.jp/en/sustainability/policy/
+Read more about the Funai Soken Consulting Group's high-materiality sustainability issues at https://hd.funaisoken.co.jp/en/sustainability/materiality/